North Korean cult of personality: Kim Il Sung (1948–1994)

-The veneration of Kim Il Sung came into full effect following a mass purge in 1953.
+The history of the North Korean government's establishment of a personality cult of Kim Il Sung can be traced back to the time when the first statue of him was erected in North Korea in 1949.
+Initially, there were reformists within the Workers' Party of Korea who opposed the establishment of a personality cult of Kim Il Sung, but after Kim Il Sung was awarded the title of "Marshal of the Democratic People's Republic of Korea" in 1953 and the subsequent purges, including the August faction incident, removed political opponents, the veneration of Kim Il Sung came into full effect.
 In 1967, Kim Jong Il was appointed to the state propaganda and information department, where he began to focus his energy on developing the veneration of his father.
 It was around this time that the title Widaehan Suryong ('Great Leader') came into habitual usage.
 However, Kim Il Sung had begun calling himself "Great Leader" as early as 1949.

 Hwang Jang-yop, the second highest level North Korean defector, has said that the country is completely ruled by the sole ideology of the "Great Leader".
 He further said that during the de-Stalinization period in the USSR, when Stalin's cult of personality was dismantled in 1956, some North Korean students studying in the Soviet Union also began to criticize Kim Il Sung's growing personality cult and when they returned home they "were subject to intensive interrogation that lasted for months" and "Those found the least bit suspicious were killed in secret".

 According to official biographies, Kim Il Sung came from a long lineage of leaders and official North Korean modern history focuses on his life and activities.
 He is credited with almost single-handedly defeating the Japanese at the end of the occupation of Korea (ignoring Soviet and American efforts) and with rebuilding the nation after the Korean War.
 Over the course of his life he was granted titles of esteem such as "Sun", "Great Chairman", "Heavenly Leader" and many others, as well as awards like the "Double Hero Gold Medal".
 These titles and awards were often self-given and the practice would be repeated by his son.
 The Korean Central News Agency (the official government news agency) continually reported on the titles and perceived affection granted to Kim Il Sung by world leaders including Mao Zedong of China, Fidel Castro of Cuba and Jimmy Carter of the United States.